Wood burning is a significant source of climate pollutants and contributes to global warming.

 Domestic heating, “mainly wood burning,” contributes more than 50% of Europe’s black carbon emissions.

-In 2020, all of Canada’s electric generation, including from coal, was responsible for 0.7% of Canada’s black carbon emissions, while residential wood burning was responsible for 23%.
-Canada’s oil and gas industry, by comparison, contributed 8.6% of Canada’s black carbon emissions, while vehicles on Canada’s roads and highways contributed 21%.
+In 2022, all of Canada’s electric generation, including from coal, was responsible for 0.6% of Canada’s black carbon emissions, while residential wood burning was responsible for 27%.
+Canada’s entire oil and gas industry, by comparison, contributed 10% of Canada’s black carbon emissions, while on-road cars and trucks contributed 11%.

 Wood smoke contains large quantities of carbonaceous aerosols known to increase climate forcing and be detrimental to human health.